julambl75/asg-summarisation/Code/approach.md

 # Summary Generation

-In order to generate a summary, we have a script called `simple_text_to_summary.py`, which takes a text as input.
+In order to generate a summary, we have a script called `main.py`, which takes a text as input.
 From this, it splits it into sentences, which get divided into words.
 For each sentence, a list of its constituent words is appended as a positive example to our ASG program.
 We do not create a single positive example for the entire text, otherwise our program would not be able to learn from it, due to the restriction on the number of sentences in a summary (thus we can use the same script without changing any rules).
+In order to be able to learn about the actions that take place in the story, we use the parse tree to create ILASP constants for each word; these then also get appended to the ASG program.

 At this stage we run `asg` in learning mode, to generate a new program that contains the `action` predicates learned from the text.
 Then, we run this new program in run mode, which finally lists all the possible summaries.